tkolufon/Probabilistic-Modelling/README.md

 ## Project Objective
 The goal of the executed analysis is to develop a probabilities model using logistic regress to predict the likelihood of diabetes among Pima Indian women based on demographic and medical factors.
 It builds on a thorough exploration of the dataset and incorporates feature engineering and advanced statistical modelling to identify associations between health metrics and diabetes outcomes as well as to enhance model accuracy.

-The project was motivated by a goal to not only highlight the technicalities of data processing and modeling, but to extract actionable, relatable insight.
+The project was motivated by a goal to not only highlight the technicalities of data processing and modelling, but to extract actionable, relatable insight.
 Thus, a key focus is on understanding how pregnancy history correlates with the risk of developing diabetes.

 ## Dataset Overview
 The Pima Indians Diabetes dataset consists of medical records collected from 768 female participants aged 21 years and above.
 This dataset contains 8 predictor variables and 1 binary target variable (‘outcome’), where Outcome = 1 indicates the presence of diabetes and Outcome = 0 represents the absence of diabetes.